Climbing French Bean plants

 'It is extremely hardy and withstands frosts in the winter when no other brassica stays standing while also producing well when sown in spring for a summer harvest.
 It is a Scottish heritage kale dating back to the 19th century, originally known as ‘Dwarf Curlies’ or ‘Scotch’ kale.'

-Nero di Toscana Kale (organic)
+Nero di Toscana Kale (organic) - SOLD OUT

 Our favourite kale, a traditional variety from Tuscany with various culinary uses.
 The dark green leaves are the 'savoyed' type and grow 60-90cm tall.